YasinEl/mzRAPP/README.md

 aligned file: currently it is not possible to use aligned files from Compound Discoverer <br> <br>

-### Selecting a benchmark dataset and starting assessment
+### Selecting a benchmark data set and starting assessment

 Next the benchmark file has to be selected.
 If a benchmark has been created during this shiny session (the benchmark is still visible in the